MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/the-recordset-object-open-method.md

 [Retrieving Multiple Recordsets](#sectionSection4)

 Everything you need to open an ADO **Recordset** is built into the **Open** method.
-You can use it without explicitly creating any other objects.
+Use it without explicitly creating any other objects.
 The syntax of this method is as follows:

 `recordset .OpenSource, ActiveConnection, CursorType, LockType, Options`